techgrounds/techgrounds-timhubcloud/exam_AZ-900/cheat_sheet.md

 *Resource health:* provides information about the health of your individual cloud resources such as a specific virtual machine instance.
 Using Azure Monitor, you can also configure alerts to notify you of availability changes to your cloud resources.

+Service Issues, Planned Maintenance, Health Advisories, Security Advisories, Resourse Health, Health Alerts

 > https://learn.microsoft.com/en-us/azure/service-health/overview

 ### Describe Azure Monitor, including Log Analytics, Azure Monitor alerts, and Application Insights

 **Azure Monitor**: a comprehensive monitoring solution for collecting, analyzing, and responding to monitoring data from your cloud and on-premises environments.
 You can use Azure Monitor to maximize the availability and performance of your applications and services.

+Can Monitor:

+    Applications
+    Virtual machines
+    Guest operating systems
+    Containers including Prometheus metrics
+    Databases
+    Security events in combination with Azure Sentinel Networking events and health in combination with Network Watcher Custom sources that use the APIs to get data into Azure Monitor

+The Three Pillars of Observability: Metrics, Logs and Traces

+Multi-Cloud monitoring: In addition to monitoring services and application in Azure, Azure Monitor can provide complete monitoring for your resources and applications running in other clouds including Amazon Web Services (AWS) and Google Cloud Platform (GCP)

 > https://learn.microsoft.com/en-us/azure/azure-monitor/overview

 **Log Analytics**: a tool in the Azure portal to edit and run log queries from data collected by Azure Monitor logs and interactively analyze their results.
 You can use Log Analytics queries to retrieve records that match particular criteria, identify trends, analyze patterns, and provide various insights into your data.

+In September 2018, Microsoft combined Azure Monitor, Log Analytics, and Application Insights into a single service to provide powerful end-to-end monitoring of your applications and the components they rely on.

 > https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-tutorial

 **Azure Monitor alerts**: alerts help you detect and address issues before users notice them by proactively notifying you when Azure Monitor data indicates there might be a problem with your infrastructure or application.

+An alert rule combines:

+    The resources to be monitored.
+    The signal or data from the resource.
+    Conditions.

 > https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-overview